 1. Prepare the spiced milk

-Put the milk, cinnamon stick, and dried chilies or chilli powder into a small saucepan over medium heat and bring it to a simmer.
+Put the milk, cinnamon stick, and dried chilies or chili powder into a small saucepan over medium heat and bring it to a simmer.
 As soon as you see bubbles forming, remove it from the heat.
 You don’t want to scald the milk.
-Put a lid on the pan, and let it steep for 15 minutes to infuse the milk with the flavours of the spices.
+Put a lid on the pan, and let it steep for 15 minutes to infuse the milk with the flavors of the spices.

 When preparing your spiced milk, don’t feel like you need to be limited to simply cinnamon and chilies.